 Welcome to This Week In Compliance: GAN’s weekly news roundup, where we curate the latest stories on compliance and anti-corruption to keep you informed.
-This week we cover Novartis’ USD 678 settlement with U.S. authorities for corruption charges.
+This week SEB is fined USD 107 million for AML violations.
 Read the full story and more news below:

 SEB Fined USD 107 Million For AML Violations: